faFacundoAguilar/Search/README.md

 > - HTML: Structure of the web page.
 > - JavaScript: Logic for filtering and displaying products based on user input.
 > - Tailwind CSS: Provides utility-first CSS classes for styling.
-> - Font Awesome: Icon library for visual elements.

-> - - I'm sharing this search engine so you can use it as a starting point and take it to the next level according to your project's needs.

-> [!NOTE]
-> Esto es información adicional que puede ayudar al usuario

-> [!TIP]
-> Un consejo útil o una sugerencia.

-> [!IMPORTANT]
-> Información crucial

-> [!WARNING]
-> Necesita la atención del usuario

-> [!CAUTION]
-> Consecuencias negativas si no haces caso